 The attorneys at Hinely Law recognize that California has provided qualified patients and caregivers the right to legally cultivate and possess medical marijuana.
 Many of these patients have committed themselves to using a medicine that is natural and has been in existence since 1839 (introduced into Western Medicine); rather than pills produced with various chemicals in a lab setting.

 The attorneys at Hinely Law represent Medical Patients and Caregivers charged with cultivation, sales, and transportation in Northern California.
-We use the best marijuana experts in the industry to present a case and demonstrate that our client legally possessed or cultivated marijuana; often resulting in cases being dismissed even before Trial.
+We use the best marijuana experts in the industry to present a case and demonstrate that our clients legally possessed or cultivated marijuana; often resulting in cases being dismissed even before Trial.

 NOTE: Although you have a valid recommendation to cultivate marijuana, check with local ordinances as many counties and cities have regulations placing further restrictions on cultivation.